Wolverine Stack (BPC-157/TB-500 combination)

 16 patients, intra-articular injection: Overall 87.5% (14/16) experienced knee pain relief.
 BPC-157 alone: 91.6% improvement (11/12).
 BPC-157 + TB4 combination: 75% improvement (3/4).

-36 articles reviewed.
+36 articles reviewed (544 screened, 1993-2024).
 Preclinical models showed improvements in muscle tears, tendon ruptures, ligament tears, and fracture healing.
 Mechanism involves enhanced GH receptor expression and angiogenesis.

-Two Phase 2 clinical trials showed thymosin β4 accelerated wound healing by approximately one month in responsive ulcer patients.
+Two Phase 2 clinical trials of stasis and pressure ulcers showed thymosin beta-4 accelerated wound healing by approximately one month in responsive patients.

-Rats, full thickness wounds: Topical or intraperitoneal Tβ4 increased re-epithelialization by 42% at 4 days and up to 61% at 7 days.
+Rats, full thickness wounds: topical or intraperitoneal thymosin beta-4 increased re-epithelialization by 42% at 4 days and up to 61% at 7 days, with increased collagen deposition and angiogenesis.

 Disclaimer